antarctica/ops-data-store/README.md

 $ ods-ctl db run --input-path dataset-schemas.sql
 ```

-Once database entities and roles needed for the [Permissions](#permissions) system have been created, apply the
+Once database entities and roles needed for the [Permissions](#permissions) system have been created, ensure the
-[Database Grants](#database-permissions) to grant access to end-users.
+[Database Grants](#database-permissions) to grant access to end-users are applied, either directly or by incorporating into a permissions
+management mechanism.

 ### Configure auth syncing